The Battle of Megiddo: A Maritime Perspective on Ancient Egyptian Power

 The Battle of Megiddo was far more than a chariot clash in a narrow valley.
 It was a coordinated campaign that leveraged the full spectrum of Egyptian military capability, including a sophisticated navy that ensured supply, secured the coast, and potentially engaged in direct combat.
 The maritime dimension of the battle deserves greater recognition in discussions of ancient warfare.
 By understanding the role of naval power in Thutmose III's greatest victory, we gain a richer appreciation of how the Egyptians built and maintained one of the most enduring empires of the ancient world.
 The lesson is timeless: the ability to control the sea is often the key to conquering the land.

 For further reading on the Battle of Megiddo, see the Battle of Megiddo entry.
 For more on the Egyptian navy, consult the Military of Ancient Egypt page.
 The Uluburun shipwreck is discussed in detail at Uluburun shipwreck.
-The Pharaoh Thutmose III article provides context for his military campaigns.
+The Pharaoh Thutmose III article provides context for his military campaigns, and the Amarna letters offer additional evidence of Egyptian coastal administration in the Levant.